byjg/php-micro-orm/README.md

 // Creating the mapping
 $mapper = new \ByJG\MicroOrm\Mapper(...);

-$mapper->addFieldMap(
-    $property,
-    $fielname,
-    // Update Closure
+$fieldMap = FieldMap::create('propertyname') // The property name of the entity class
+    // The field name of the table. if not defined will use the property name.
+    ->withFieldName('fieldname')
+    // The field alias of the field in the table. if not defined will use the field name.
+    ->withFieldAlias('alias')
-    // Returns the field value with a pre-processed function before UPDATE
+    // Returns the pre-processed value before UPDATE/INSERT the $field name
-    // If sets to NULL this field will never be updated/inserted function ($field, $instance) {
+    // If the function returns NULL this field will not be included in the UPDATE/INSERT ->withUpdateFunction(function ($field, $instance) {
         return $field;
-    },
-    // Select Closure
+    })
-    // Returns the field value with a post-processed value AFTER query from DB function ($field, $instance) {
+    // Returns the field value with a post-processed value of $field AFTER query from DB ->withSelectFunction(function ($field, $instance) {
         return $field;
-    }
-);
+    })

+$mapper->addFieldMapping($fieldMap);
 ```

 ## Using With Recursive